 - (a) Repealed, S.Nu.
+2017,c.21,s.3(7).

-2017, c.21, s.3(7). - (b) Repealed, S.Nu.
-2017,c.21,s.3(7). - (c) Repealed, S.Nu.
-2017,c.21,s.3(7). - (d) specifying the respective powers and duties of the Commission scolaire francophone and the district education authority where the Commission is providing instruction in the French language in classrooms in a school that is under the jurisdiction of a district education authority and governing how those powers and duties should be exercised, including requiring them to be exercised jointly; - (d.1) respecting the information provided under section 172; - (d.2) respecting agreements between the Commission scolaire francophone and other district education authorities when the Commission scolaire francophone requires classroom space in a school of another district education authority, including - (i) number of teachers, - (ii) supervision of teachers and students, - (iii) registration of Commission scolaire francophone students in classes offered in the school, - (iv) participation of Commission scolaire francophone students in the local community programs of the district education authority, - (v) enrolment and funding formulas, - (vi) administration of examinations, - (vii) report cards, and - (viii) teachers of the Commission scolaire francophone participating in professional development activities offered in the school; - (e) providing for additional members to be chosen under subsection 174(6), to sit as voting members of a district education authority if warranted by the proportion of the number of students to whom the Commission scolaire francophone provides instruction in classrooms in the school or schools under the jurisdiction of the district education authority to the number of other students in such schools; and - (f) respecting the amount of the remuneration and expenses payable to members of the Commission scolaire francophone.
+- (b) Repealed, S.Nu.
+2017,c.21,s.3(7).

+- (c) Repealed, S.Nu.
+2017, c.21, s.3(7).

+- (d) specifying the respective powers and duties of the Commission scolaire francophone and the district education authority where the Commission is providing instruction in the French language in

+- (d.1) respecting the information provided under section 172; - (d.2) respecting agreements between the Commission scolaire francophone and other district education authorities when the Commission scolaire francophone requires classroom space in a school of another district education authority, including - (i) number of teachers, - (ii) supervision of teachers and students, - (iii) registration of Commission scolaire francophone students in classes offered in the school, - (iv) participation of Commission scolaire francophone students in the local community programs of the district education authority, - (v) enrolment and funding formulas, - (vi) administration of examinations, - (vii) report cards, and - (viii) teachers of the Commission scolaire francophone participating in professional development activities offered in the school; - (e) providing for additional members to be chosen under subsection 174(6), to sit as voting members of a district education authority if warranted by the proportion of the number of students to whom the Commission scolaire francophone provides instruction in classrooms in the school or schools under the jurisdiction of the district education authority to the number of other students in such schools; and - (f) respecting the amount of the remuneration and expenses payable to members of the Commission scolaire francophone.
 S.Nu.
 2011,c.10,s.4(2); S.Nu.
 2017,c.21,ss.3(7),79.

-FINANCIAL MATTERS
+PART 14 FINANCIAL MATTERS